 You will not be unconscious during your infusion.
 Many patients describe extreme relaxation and may drift off for a short nap if they choose, or prefer to bring headphones and listen to music.
 You may have a dissociative or out-of-body experience and find it difficult to move or talk for a short time, but our objective is to use a dose where you are still able to communicate with us.
 It is often described as feeling “weird” or “odd,” but many describe it as fascinating, joyful or relaxing.
 Your expectations do affect the experience, so it is helpful to decide ahead of time that you will be safe, might feel “weird” for a little while, and that is OK because it will quickly pass and you will leave feeling much better.

 You do not need to have someone bring you or remain with you during the infusion, but you cannot drive yourself home.
-Someone will need to come into the office to pick you up, or if you are taking a cab or Uber you will be required to stay for a longer observation period in the office.
+Someone will need to come into the office to pick you up, or if you are taking an Uber or Lyft you will be required to stay for a longer observation period in the office.
 Most people feel back to themselves about an hour after the infusions is over, but to be extra cautious you cannot drive or operate dangerous equipment for at least 12 hours after your infusion, and only if you are completely back to normal.
 Some people feel a bit tired the rest of the day and sometimes the next day.

 As some patients get nausea or vomiting from ketamine, we ask that you do not eat food for 4 hours or drink liquids for 2 hours prior to your first infusion.
 This may be adjusted for future infusions once we have evaluated your response.